tristanpemble/wasm-shared-memory/README.md

 # wasm-shared-memory

+while this does "work", it will end in memory corruption as your two WASM modules allocate over each other.

 # Explanation

 this is just a proof of concept of how to share memory between WASM module instantiations with Rust and Wasmtime. a